KunalParkhade/leetcode-daily/README.md

 # leetcode-daily
-My Daily Submission of Leetcode problems
+I am Kunal Parkhade
+My all submissions of leetcode will be here